GavinSC34/Bushfire-Protection-System/README.md

 <i>Is it worth doing?</i>

 While an automated spray/sprinkler system cannot guarantee your home will survive a bushfire, it should certainly improve your chances.
 With climate change and more forceful evacuation messages it should provide better peace of mind, if not save your situation.
 Do you have to evacuate?
-Legally, in most Australlan jurisdictions, the answer is no. However it is usually the safest option if done early.
+Legally, in most Australian jurisdictions, the answer is no. However it is usually the safest option if done early.
 Consider not only your safety, but the safety of fire fighters.

 <i>How good is the science?</i>